simeononsecurity/simeononsecurity.ch/content/articles/passing-comptias-a-plus-exams-220-1101-and-220-1102/index.en.md

 ## Overview of the CompTIA A+ Certification

-The CompTIA A+ certification is a vendor-neutral certification that covers a wide range of topics related to IT support and troubleshooting.
+The CompTIA A+ certification is a vendor-neutral certification that covers many topics related to IT support and troubleshooting.
 It is designed to validate the skills and knowledge of individuals seeking to enter the IT field as entry-level technicians or support personnel.
 The certification is divided into two exams, 220-1101 and 220-1102, each of which covers different topics related to IT support.

 ### Exam 220-1101

 The CompTIA A+ Exam 220-1101 is the first of two exams required to earn the CompTIA A+ certification.
-This exam covers a wide range of topics related to PC hardware, networking, mobile devices, and hardware and network troubleshooting.
+This exam covers many topics related to PC hardware, networking, mobile devices, and hardware and network troubleshooting.

 The exam consists of 90 multiple-choice and performance-based questions and must be completed within 90 minutes.
 The exam is designed to test the following skills and knowledge: